vnordh/bootstrap/README.md

 The bootstrap is under development.

-It has been tested on Ubuntu Server 24.04 LTS and is intended to provide a repeatable, idempotent baseline for new servers.
+It has been tested on Ubuntu Server 24.04 LTS.
+Support for Ubuntu 22.04 LTS and Ubuntu 26.04 LTS is expected but not yet fully validated.

-Compatibility with Ubuntu Server 22.04 LTS, Ubuntu Server 26.04 LTS, ARM-based Ubuntu systems and future platform-specific support remains to be validated.